tu-delft-library/il-master-thesis-guide/book/3d-store-sources.md

 Select a reference manager you want to try out (suggested: Endnote, Mendeley or Zotero)

-- Step 1: Adding references (articles and books) to your library (manual) Manually add some references to your library.
+- Step 1: Adding references (articles and books) to your library (manual):

+Manually add some references to your library.
 Look at the available document types and notice the (different) fields available to describe them.
 Also, if your tool offers a preview-mode, see what the references will look like in different output styles.

-- Step 2: Adding other document types to your library Add one or more references for other document types than articles and books to your library.
+- Step 2: Adding other document types to your library:

+Add one or more references for other document types than articles and books to your library.
 Think about photos, images, tables, data sets, book chapters, conference papers, reports, standards, patents, or any other document type you may use.
 What possibilities might this offer to you?

-- Step 3: Adding references via a PDF import
+- Step 3: Adding references via a PDF import:

 Import a pdf-file and extract the bibliographic information from it.
 Does this work as expected, and does it always extract enough information?

 ```